Context Adaptive Extended Chain Coding for Semantic Map Compression: Experimental Results

 \subsection{Ablation Study}

 We focus on analyzing two adopted chain coding methods: the proposed ECC and the 3OT as a fallback mode.
 As shown in Section~\ref{ssec:preliminary}, the Markov model-based 3OT method demonstrates competitive coding performance, which motivates its integration into the proposed compression framework.
-Through the ablation study, the effectiveness of each chain coding method is analyzed, along with the impact of disabling rarely used symbols (The second quadrant highlighted by the red box in Fig.~\ref{fig:proposed_chain_code}(b)).
+Through the ablation study, the effectiveness of each chain coding method is analyzed, along with the impact of skip coding mode and disabling rarely used symbols (The symbols highlighted by the red box in Fig.~\ref{fig:proposed_chain_code}(b)).

 Table~\ref{tbl:ablation} summarizes the performance results of the ablation study.
 The results indicate that ECC is selected more frequently than 3OT on the CASIA-B and Cityscapes datasets, which contain larger and more regular contours.
 In contrast, for the DAVIS dataset, which includes more irregular contours such as small and fragmented blobs, 3OT is more frequently selected as the optimal chain coding mode.
 These trends are reflected in the rate performance shown in the fourth and fifth columns of Table~\ref{tbl:ablation}.
 By combining ECC and 3OT, the proposed framework effectively adapts to diverse contour characteristics and achieves improved overall coding performance.